 The Fair and Accurate Credit Transactions Act gives you specific rights when you believe that you are the victim of identity theft:

-File a police report.
 File a report with law enforcement officials to help you with creditors who may want proof of the crime.
-Keep a copy of the report.
+Make sure you keep a copy of the report.

 Report the theft to the Federal Trade Commission.
 Your report helps law enforcement officials across the country in their investigations.